 Well, dang.
 The recipe calls for buttermilk and I don’t have any.
 Is there a substitute for buttermilk in baking?
-I can’t tell you how many times I’ve given up the dream of buttermilk pancakes or biscuits when I found myself short just one ingredient.
-But it’s actually wildly easy to make homemade buttermilk.
+I can’t tell you how many times I’ve given up the dream of buttermilk pancakes or biscuits when I found myself short just one ingredient: buttermilk.
+As it turns out, it’s actually wildly easy to make homemade buttermilk.
 Here’s how:

 Expert Tips from the Taste of Home Test Kitchen

 - Why buttermilk?
 Can’t I just use milk?
 Buttermilk brings a pleasant tang to cakes, breads, biscuits and other family favorites while adding very little fat.
 Like yogurt and sour cream, this acidic ingredient also helps tenderize gluten, giving baked goods a softer texture and more body.
 Plus, it helps quick breads rise.

 - If baked goods have baking soda, use buttermilk.
 Baking soda, a leavening agent in many baked goods, requires acidic ingredients such as buttermilk, lemon juice or molasses to activate it.
 If the baking soda doesn’t properly activate, your light-and-fluffies will be more like dense-and-heavies.